Cook Islands Travel Health Advice

 There is little risk of disease on the Cook Islands, but visitors should take precautions against insect bites and sunburn.
 Outbreaks of dengue fever can occur, therefore a good arsenal of mosquito repellent and protective clothing is advised.
 Although no vaccinations are required one or two may be recommended by your doctor as a precaution: vaccinations for hepatitis A and hepatitis B are sometimes recommended.

-Locals consider the tap water safe, but boiled or bottled water is advised for visitors, particularly to the rural areas.
+Locals consider the tap water safe, but boiled or bottled water is advised for visitors, particularly in rural areas.
 A range of medical and dental services are available on Rarotonga, including a hospital and various pharmacies, but medical facilities in the Cook Islands in general are limited and comprehensive medical insurance is advised to include air evacuation for emergencies.
 If you require medication during your stay in the Cook Islands it is best to take it with you; make sure you have the necessary documents from your doctor to get the medication through customs.

 View information on diseases: